THE MESSAGE OF JESUS

-In answer to the Pharisees’ question, “when the Kingdom of God would come” (Luke 17:20), Jesus replied:
+In answer to the Pharisees’ question about “when the Kingdom of God would come” (Luke 17:20), Jesus replied:

 The kingdom of God does not come with observation; nor will they say, ‘See here!’ or ‘See there!’
 For indeed, the kingdom of God is within you.”

 This leads to a vital implication.
 Sin is not first in a system or a structure or a regime … sin is first in the heart.
-Of course, a sinful, lawless heart foments corrupt systems and structures, but sin is a heart issue.
+Yes, a selfish, lawless heart foments corrupt systems and structures, but sin is a heart issue.
 Thus, the answer lies neither in a “sanctified” system nor an “anointed” structure.
 The solution lies in a redeemed heart, where the King is King, and in an intimate relationship with the Father.